 Dwolla is another safe way for you to make a payment directly from your checking account if you have a US-based bank account.
 If you wish to pay via Dwolla, we’ll send you an invoice from our account.
-Dwolla payments also do not include the three percent payment processing fee.
+Dwolla payments also do not include the four percent (4%) payment-processing fee.

 If we find unoriginal text well into the edit, we cannot complete the edit, but will return the paper with a partial edit.
 We also cannot give you a complete refund.
 We assess a $100 fee for the disruption of the editor’s schedule in addition to charging for the time the editor spent editing your paper.

 Please do not send us a manuscript that contains plagiarized text.

 You assume the responsibility for your purchase, and we cannot issue a refund for the work we have done on your paper.
 A key purpose of the sample edit that we provide you at the beginning of each job is to demonstrate how the full edit will be done.
 If you have agreed to proceed with the full edit based on the sample edit, we assume that you have decided that you like the way in which the editor is going to edit your paper, and so the editor then proceeds in good faith.
 We cannot then refund for the work we have done, which you will have in your possession to use, after we return your edited paper.

 However, we will consider a partial refund for the work we did if the work that you received for the full edit was not the same as the work demonstrated in the sample edit (or if after the editor moved through the full paper they then discovered that less work was needed than they had thought based on the sample edit).

 Please also note our policy on manuscripts that we find have plagiarized portions in them.
 Once the editor discovers the plagiarism, they will have done siginificant work, so if we return your paper with an incomplete edit, we cannot give you a full refund, but we might be able to give you a partial refund.